-Trinity Biotech has commenced development of tests for the detection of HIV and malaria, and a next-generation Lyme confirmatory test at the product development unit at the Carlsbad, California facility.
+Trinity Biotech is in the process of developing tests for the detection of HIV and a next-generation Lyme confirmatory test at the product development unit at the Carlsbad, California facility.
 Trinity Biotech is currently in the process of obtaining regulatory approvals for these tests.